S.African president’s parliamentary address descends into chaos

 That claim is often derided by local media who refer back to Malema’s penchant for designer suits and watches when he was leader of the ANC’s youth league.

 But the EFF has struck a chord with its proposals to nationalise mines and banks and seize white-owned land without compensation in Africa’s most developed economy.

 Around 25 percent of South Africans are unemployed, according to official statistics, while unofficial estimates put the figure much higher.

 At the heart of the upheaval is Zuma’s refusal to accept an ombudsman’s decision that he should repay some of the public money spent on “security items” such as a swimming pool, amphitheatre, cattle pen and chicken run at his rural home in Nkandla in the eastern Kwazulu-Natal province.

 The money spent on what were billed as upgrades would buy several luxury homes in Johannesburg or Cape Town.

-Party leader Helen Zille told several hundred supporters at a rally outside parliament earlier that they would pursue through the courts some 700 charges of "corruption, money-laundering, and racketeering" against Zuma, which were controversially dropped.
+DA leader Helen Zille told several hundred supporters at a rally outside parliament that they would pursue through the courts some 700 charges of “corruption, money-laundering, and racketeering” against Zuma, which were controversially dropped.